openwebwork/mathquill/docs/Config.md

 Static math fields default to `tabbable: false`, Editable math fields default to `tabbable: true`.

-### preventBlur
+### blurWithCursor

 This is a method with the signature `(e: FocusEvent, mq?: AbstractMathQuill) => boolean`.
 If provided, this method will be called anytime an editable math field loses focus (for example if the "Tab" key is pressed or the window loses focus).
-If the method returns true, then the field will not be "blurred".
-This means that if there is a selection in the field, it will not be cleared, and the blur styles will not be applied.
-This gives the appearance of the field still having focus (even though technically focus is lost).
+If the method returns true, then the field will be blurred with the cursor left visible.
+This means that if there is a selection in the field, it will not be cleared but will be given an inactive gray styling, and if there is not a selection then the cursor will remain in the field but will stop blinking.
+This gives the appearance of no longer being active but gives indicators as to where the cursor is.
 This is useful for implementing a toolbar.

 ## Handlers